 Q. Do eggs contain vitamin C?

-Q. How do gain vitamin C?
+Q. How do you gain vitamin C?

 Q. How much vitamin C is recommended per day?